pyxelr/pawelcislo.com/src/content/docs/posts/2019-07-28-the-potential-of-perspicuous-writing.md

 First and foremost, the psychologist tries to shape the real purpose of writing, unlike the one generally applied in schools, where we are usually told that it will result in a better grade, thanks to which our parents will be happy.
 Being more rational, it is writing, through which ultimately we can win arguments, get a pay rise or write better code and documentation so that newcomers could overtake the development.

 Nonetheless, let's not stop on generalised logical/material benefits and extend the value of writing based on the example of writing an essay.
-To express it in a single sentence: the primary reason to write an essay is so that the writer can formulate and organise an informed, coherent and sophisticated set of ideas about something important.\[ref\]Peterson, J. (2017) ‘Essay Writing Guide’. \[online\] available from <[https://docs.google.com/viewer?url=http://jordanbpeterson.com/wp-content/uploads/2018/02/Essay\_Writing\_Guide.docx](https://docs.google.com/viewer?url=http://jordanbpeterson.com/wp-content/uploads/2018/02/Essay_Writing_Guide.docx)\>\[/ref\]
+To express it in a single sentence: the primary reason to write an essay is so that the writer can formulate and organise an informed, coherent and sophisticated set of ideas about something important.[^1]

 \[caption id="attachment\_2053" align="aligncenter" width="367"\]![](images/Writing_as_a_weapon.png) "_If you can think and speak and write, you are absolutely deadly (…) It’s the most powerful weapon you can possibly provide someone with (…) those people, you don’t want to have an argument with them, they will just slash you into pieces_." ~ [Jordan Peterson](https://youtu.be/bfDOoADCfkg?t=120)\[/caption\]